-It would actually be nice if some of the supporting characters were given a little more background.
+It would actually be nice if some of the supporting character were given a little more background.
 Like Delia’s new found friends.
 They seemed to be left as a mystery which is maddening.
-Supporting characters often times help the whole story to be a lot better.
+Supporting characters oftentimes help the whole story to be a lot better.

-There were too many twists and turns in the middle of the story which made it really intense, not in a good way because the beginning seemed to be simple, not so overwhelming, just you know, fine or okay and then came to the middle and BOOM! everything went cuckoo.
+There were too many twists and turns in the middle of the story which made it really intense, not in the good way because the beginning seemed to be simple, not so overwhelming, just you know, fine or okay and then came the middle and BOOM! everything went cuckoo.
 Just like that.
-It was just thrown at the readers messily.
+It was just thrown at the reader’s messily.

 “Finding a bestfriend is like finding a true love; when you meet yours, you just know.”